I WILL RIDE A DRAGON EVEN IF YOU DON’T WANT ME TO! I WILL DRINK SCREAMS LIKE WINE!

 The app uses technology including a speech processing toolbox called VOICEBOX and a recurrent neural network (RNN) called char-rnn which can be trained to predict the next character based on the sequence of the previous characters.

-You know that predictive text feature where your smartphone tries to guess the next word in your text message?
+Do you know that predictive text feature where your smartphone tries to guess the next word in your text message?
 Think of that as the little brother to the AI we’re talking about.

 Botnik’s Predictive Writer combines natural language modeling, which provides recommendations in context based on “natural” speech patterns, with machine learning that actually adapt to the user’s language to make unique and (somewhat) sensible recommendations.